melodicore/dfxengine/injector/README.md

   output.
 This is the default option if no `LoggerType` component is declared by the user.
   * `FULL_PARAMETERS` is the same as `PARAMETERS` but does not strip the package prefixes.

+## Events

+Events were added in 2.1.0 and allow runtime invocation of specific methods.
+Any methods annotated with `@EventHandler` are registered as event methods.
+Event methods must have exactly one parameter.
+When calling `Injector.invokeEvent(Object)`, all Components that have `InstantiationPolicy.ONCE` and contain event handler methods, superclass and interface methods included, will have those methods invoked with the given object.

+If the event handler method returns an object, that object will be treated as an event as well.
+This allows for chaining events.
+If `null` is returned, no event is invoked.
+Events that are invoked this way are handled breadth first.

 ## Annotations

 ### [`@Component`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/annotation/Component.java)

 The `@Component` annotation can be used for both classes and methods.

-A component class will be instantiated with a specific constructor (see `@Inject` below), and a component method will be invoked.
+A component class will be instantiated with a specific constructor (see [`@Inject`](#inject)), and a component method will be invoked.
 In both cases, all parameters of the constructor/method will be treated as dependencies.
 If a component method is not static, its declaring class will be treated as if it was also annotated as a component and will be subject to all the same rules.

 If a method annotated as component is `void`, the method will be treated as a special void component.
 Void components are invoked once after everything else is invoked, including methods annotated with `@Initialize`.
 This is useful when